brrygrdn/corundum/README.md

 If you've made a mistake or are finished using the VM, run ```vagrant destroy``` to remove it.

-You can open the VirtualBox Manager to see which
+You can open the VirtualBox Manager to see any VMs installed by Vagrant if in doubt.

 ### Where's my stuff?